 That means you can share potentially embarrassing, or even incriminating photos with your friends with no risk attached, right?

 Actually, nothing could be further from the truth.

 First of all, the recipient(s) can easily take a screenshot of your photo before it expires and disappears.

 And guess what?
 There’s an even easier way to capture a permanent copy of a Snapchat image.
-The picture can simply be photographed the old-fashioned way with a regular camera or even another smart phone!
+The recipient can simply photograph your picture the old-fashioned way by taking a photo of their screen with a regular camera – or even another smart phone.

-The bottom line is pretty simple: There is no “safe” way to send a potentially embarrassing photo over the Internet.
-Period.
+The bottom line is pretty simple: Despite the wide-spread belief to the contrary, there is no truly safe way to send a potentially embarrassing photo to someone else via Snapchat.

-Bonus tip: This post explains why privacy doesn’t really exist on Facebook.
+Bonus tip #1: This post explains why privacy doesn’t really exist on Facebook.